Cruz Azul Futbol Club, A.C, or simply Cruz Azul is a Mexican football club that plays in the top division of Mexican football, Liga MX.

 Cruz Azul has been the Primera Division champions 8 times, trailing Tolucas 10, C.D.
 Guadalajaras and Club Americas 12.
 Cruz Azuls six titles makes it the second most successful club in the history of the CONCACAF Champions League, the most prestigious international club competition in North American football, trailing Mexico City rivals, Club America.

 Cruz Azul was also the first CONCACAF team to reach the final of the Copa Libertadores, the most prestigious club competition in South American football (which has invited top Liga MX clubs since 1998), losing on penalties to Argentine football giants Boca Juniors in 2001.
 In the 1968/69 season, Cruz Azul became the first CONCACAF club (and third worldwide club) to complete a rare Continental Treble, winning the Mexican Primera Division championship, the Copa Mexico national tournament, and the CONCACAF Champions League.

 The International Federation of Football History & Statistics, in its Club World Ranking for year ending December 31, 2014, places Cruz Azul as the 99th best club in the world and the 3rd best club in CONCACAF.
 According to several polls published, Cruz Azul is the third most popular team in Mexico, behind only C.D.
 Guadalajara and Club America.

-Please use the tabs below to view Toronto FC's head-to-head record against D.C.
-United, past matches, statistics and player connections.
+Please use the tabs below to view Toronto FC's head-to-head record against Cruz Azul, past matches, statistics and player connections.